• Skip to primary navigation

 3. Once the water is boiling add the potatoes and parboil the potatoes for 10 minutes.
 Turn the oven on to 425F to preheat while your potatoes are cooking and place a large roasting pan with 2oz of oil inside the oven to warm up while the oven preheats.

-4. Once the potatoes have parboiled take them out and drain in a colander.
-Shake the potatoes in the colander to rough them up for 30 seconds to a minute (see the photo in post).
+4. Once the potatoes have been parboiled take them out and drain them in a colander.
+Shake the potatoes in the colander to rough them up for 30 seconds to a minute (see the photo in the post).
 If your oven is still preheating just let the potatoes rest until your oven has reached the proper temperature.

 Equipment